dart-lang/language/working/1426-extension-types/feature-specification-views.md

 <code>V<T<sub>1</sub>, ..
 T<sub>k</sub>>(o)</code>
 can be a view constructor invocation.
 Similarly,
 <code>V<T<sub>1</sub>, ..
 T<sub>k</sub>>.m(o, args)</code>
-quite well, but that is also confusing because it looks like actual source code, but it couldn't be used in an actual program.*
+is similar to a static method invocation and it may match the semantics quite well, but that is also confusing because it looks like actual source code, but it couldn't be used in an actual program.*